Liquor store interior design ideas: layout, display, and atmosphere

 • 5.
 Hidden Nooks for Tasting

-It’s about discovery, not just purchase.
+It’s about discovery, not only purchase.
 Little alcoves or tucked-away counters beckon patrons to pause.
 Pour a sip; share a story.
 I remember stumbling upon a velvet-chaired corner at a neighborhood spot—my impromptu wine flight tasted better as a tiny adventure, not simply a sample.

 • 6.
 Statement Entryways